NYPL/bib-item-post-request-runner/README.md

  * `NYPLSOURCE`: Specify the nyplSource (Must be one of: 'sierra-nypl', 'recap-pul', 'recap-cul')
  * `STARTINGID`: Optional starting id, e.g. '13410675'.
 Default '0', i.e. the lowest id in the store.
  * `ENVFILE`: Path to local `config/[environment].env` containing API credentials
  * `LIMIT`: Optional integer limit, e.g. 1000.
-Default 1000.
+Default is no limit (i.e. process *all*)
  * `BATCHSIZE`: Optional integer batch size, e.g. 100.
 Default 100.
  * `BATCHDELAY`: Optional integer delay in ms to wait between batches, e.g. 100.
 Default 0.

-For example, this will cause the Bibs service to re-post the first 1000 `sierra-nypl` bibs into the `Bibs` stream:
+For example, this will cause the Bibs service to re-post all `sierra-nypl` bibs into the `Bibs` stream:

 ```
 node run bibs sierra-nypl --envfile config/[env file]